Chris-Ngu/pswrd-manager/readme.md

 * Allow user to confirm changed before commiting to database
-* Hash passwords to database
+* encode/ decocde password when pulling from database